Arlodotexe/OwlCore.AI.Exocortex/README.md

 The creation of an Exocortex is part of a larger exploration into the "Symbiosis of Artificial and Human Intelligence"[^3].

 ## **An Echo of Experiences**
-**Definition**: The Exocortex is a **remembrance agent**, a generative agent specialized in remembering a narrative of observed events.
+**Definition**: The Exocortex is a **remembrance agent**, a generative agent specialized in remembering a narrative of observed events over time.

 **Vision**: A timestamped and vectorized timeline of experiences and notes.
 Key to this vision is the concept of the memory stream, a dynamic entity that evolves with new experiences.
 It's designed to provide a sense of continuity, using careful retrieval of related memories to provide an ongoing context for new experiences.